jonathan-bower/DataScienceResources/README.md

 ##Data Science Resources

-This repo is intended to provide free and available resources from the internet to either aid in learning or point practicing/aspiring data scientists in the right direction.
-Mostly it exists so that I can keep track of resources that were helpful to me at a given time.
-It does have articles referring to how data science is implemented in startups, how to use data science to enable better product and other topical data science information that I am personally interested in.
+This repo is intended to provide open source resources to facilitate learning or point practicing/aspiring data scientists in the right direction.
+Truth be told it exists so that I can keep track of resources that were helpful to me at a given time.

 I aim to cover the full spectrum of data science and to hopefully include topics of data science that aren't either actively covered or easily to find in the open-source world of the internet.
-I haven't focused on theory, for that I would look to some of the online courses, books or bootcamps.
-There is a lot of theory information available online, some is linked lower on this page [here](#other-open-source-data-science-content) and [here](#data-science-courses).
+I haven't focused on in-depth theory, for that I would look to some of the online courses, books or bootcamps.
+There is a lot of theory information available online, some is linked lower on this page [here](#other-open-source-data-science-content), [here](#data-science-courses) and many purchasable books.

-Below is the collection of useful open source resources I have collected so far.
-It is a constant work in progress.
-If you have anything to add or want to be a contributor - please reach out.
+This is a constant work in progress.
+If you have anything to add or would like to be a contributor - please reach out.
+If there are any mistakes or typos, be patient with me but please let me know.

 Lastly, I would add that a large portion of data science is exploratory data analysis and properly cleaning your data to implement the tools and theory necessary to solve the problem at hand.
-For each problem there are many different ways and tools to execute a successful solution - so if one method isn't working re-evaluate and try another.
-Good luck and I hope this repo helps!
+For each problem there are many different ways and tools to execute a successful solution - so if one method isn't working re-evaluate, re-work the problem, try another approach or reach out to the community for support.
+Good luck and I hope this repo is helpful!

 #Table Of Contents
 1. [Data Science Getting Started](#data-science-getting-started)